 The brain is the primary controller of respiratory rate.
 It receives input from sensors that detect oxygen and carbon dioxide levels in the blood.
-Blood pH also influences respiratory rate.
-Activity level and the presence of drugs or alcohol are important factors that also can affect respiratory rate.
+Blood pH -- a reflection of its relative acidity or alkalinity -- also influences respiratory rate.
+Activity level and the presence of drugs or alcohol are other important factors that affect respiratory rate.

 Brainstem Rhythmicity Center

-Breathing usually takes place without your conscious awareness.
+Breathing usually takes place outside of your conscious awareness.
 The rhythmicity center in the brainstem controls this function.
-Within this center are I nerve cells that control inspiration and E nerve cells that control exhalation.
-The I and E cells alternate to coordinate the rhythmic pattern of inhalation and exhalation.
-Conditions that damage the rhythmicity center, such as a brainstem stroke, are often catastrophic, causing respiratory arrest--cessation of breathing.
+Within this center are so-called I nerve cells that control inspiration and E nerve cells that control exhalation.
+The I and E nerve cells alternate to coordinate the rhythmic pattern of inhalation and exhalation.
+Conditions that damage the rhythmicity center, such as a brainstem stroke, are often catastrophic, causing respiratory arrest -- the cessation of breathing.

 Cerebral Cortical Input

-You can voluntarily control your breathing.
+As anyone who has ever blown out a candle or practiced yoga knows, you can voluntarily control your breathing.
 The conscious control of breathing is under the direction of an area of the brain known as the cerebral cortex, which controls all voluntary muscle movement.
+Strokes in certain areas of the cerebral cortex and conditions that depress a person's level of consciousness can interfere with the voluntary control of respiration.

 Blood pH

 Sensors called the aortic and carotid bodies detect changes in blood pH.
 The lungs and kidneys collaboratively control blood pH.
 An abnormally low blood pH increases the respiratory rate.
 Rapid breathing releases increased amounts of carbon dioxide, a major determinant of blood pH.
-If excessive carbon dioxide is expelled through rapid breathing--such as occurs if you hyperventilate--you feel dizzy and may faint.
+If excessive carbon dioxide is expelled through rapid breathing -- such as occurs if you hyperventilate -- you might feel dizzy or faint.
 Breathing into a paper bag alleviates this feeling because you rebreathe carbon dioxide, bringing the blood level back to normal.
 How quickly you become dizzy with hyperventilation demonstrates the body's exquisite sensitivity to sudden changes in blood pH and carbon dioxide content.

 Drugs and Alcohol

-Certain prescription drugs, such as narcotic pain relievers and sedatives, and the illicit drug heroin, can depress the activity of the respiratory rhythmicity center in the brainstem.
-High levels of alcohol have the same effect.
-In the article, "Alcohol and the Nervous System" published in the "Journal of Neurology, Neurosurgery, and Psychiatry," Drs.
-McIntosh and Chick note that acute alcohol poisoning can require hospitalization and respiratory support.
+Certain prescription drugs, such as narcotic pain relievers and sedatives, and the street drug heroin can depress the activity of the respiratory rhythmicity center in the brainstem.
+A high blood alcohol level has the same effect.
+People with acute alcohol poisoning frequently must be hospitalized to mechanically support their breathing.
 Drug and alcohol-related depression of respiratory rate can cause respiratory arrest, the most common cause of death in alcohol poisoning and narcotic drug overdose.

 - Eastern Kentucky University: Human Physiology--Respiration